microsoft/debug-adapter-protocol/specification.md

   /**
    * The line within the source of the frame.
 If the source attribute is missing
-   * or doesn't exist, line is 0 and should be ignored by the client.
+   * or doesn't exist, `line` is 0 and should be ignored by the client.
    */
   line: number;

   /**
+   * Start position of the range covered by the stack frame.
+It is measured in
+   * UTF-16 code units and the client capability `columnsStartAt1` determines
-   * The column within the line.
-If source attribute is missing or doesn't
+   * whether it is 0- or 1-based.
+If attribute `source` is missing or doesn't
-   * exist, column is 0 and should be ignored by the client.
+   * exist, `column` is 0 and should be ignored by the client.
    */
   column: number;